LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 Slack has a vast API for doing all kinds of fancy cool stuff.
 We're going to use one particular feature, their <a>Incoming Web Hooks</a>, which simply allows external programs to post messages to a channel.
 For example, you might

-Go take a look at the <a>#GraffitiWall</a> channel, which we have set up specifically for the assignment.
-The idea is that this channel is just a big shared "graffiti wall" on which hundreds of CS50xers will come together and share pearls of wisdom such as:
+Go take a look at the <a href="https://launchcodecommunity.slack.com/messages/pset6-graffitiwall/" target="_blank">#pset6-graffitiwall</a> channel, which we have set up specifically for the assignment.
+This channel will serve as a big shared "graffiti wall" on which you and hundreds of other CS50xers will come together and share pearls of wisdom such as:

 * "Testing 123..."
 * "asdf"
 * "malan wuz hear"
 * "Why is this not working?"
 * "omg it actually worked jk lol"
-* "MALAN RULEZ"
+* "malan rulez!"

 It's gonna be wild.

+### The Slack API

+Before we start building the page, let's take a few minutes to get comfortable with this API.

 Go to Vocareum to get the key